Timinator2000/Algorithm_X/15 - enforcing sameness/01 - all or none.md

 # All-or-None Sets of Children

-Sounds like a Jeopardy question, doesn't it?
+That sounds like a Jeopardy question, doesn't it?

 * Contestant: "_Common Words_ for $300, Alex."
 * Alex: "This word is commonly used to refer to an all-or-none set of children."